 Not long ago, I stumbled upon a discussion of unit conversion in knitting patterns.
-There was some concern that converting units from imperial to metric units introduced error in a pattern so it was suggested that the pattern math for both units should be calculated separately rather than using a conversion factor.
-I thought the idea was a bit radical, but I started checking the math and discovered that sometimes in our efforts to be precise we can introduce error into our patterns.
+There was some concern that converting units from imperial to metric units introduced error in a pattern.
+It was even suggested that each unit should be calculated separately to prevent error.
+But I started checking the math and discovered that sometimes simpler is better.

 Everybody knows that to convert inches to centimeters you simply multiply by 2.54, right?
 Not necessarily.
 The thing is, knitting is gauged by a 4-inch or 10-centimeter swatch.
 Four inches is not 10 centimeters.
 It is actually 10.16 cm.
 While 16 millimeters isn’t a big deal in something small like a baby hat, it can make a significant increase in the size over an adult-sized sweater.

 Let’s say we are knitting a worsted weight sweater in size 50 at a gauge of 20 stitches per 4 inches (or 5 stitches per inch).
 That means that to cover the 50-inch circumference, we will need 250 stitches total.
 250 stitches at a gauge of 20 stitches per 10 centimeters (or 2 stitches per centimeter) would give you a sweater that is 125 centimeters in circumference.
 Now, let’s compare the circumferences.

 50 in x 2.54cm/in = 127 centimeters rather than 125 which means that measurements would be off by nearly an inch smaller than the one worked by imperial numbers.
 While an inch isn’t a lot of difference, with a stretchy fabric, an inch can make the difference between something that fits and something that is either too tight or baggy, too long or too short.